This Homemade Cinnamon Roll Cake dessert has all the flavor of a cinnamon roll but in an easy cake with a vanilla icing drizzled on top!

 - milk – if possible, the milk should be at room temperature as well.

 - salted butter – we are not adding additional salt to the cake batter which is usually what you do for cakes so instead, we’re just going to use salted butter.
+See my post on How to Soften Butter Quickly.

 - light brown sugar – when measuring brown sugar, unlike measuring flour, make sure you pack it into the measuring cup.